 The intensive 24-week part time programmes aim to help adult learners and working professionals in under-represented groups into digital careers, and students will have the option of studying remotely online or in-person at the University’s new city centre facility The Exchange.

-Eight boot camps will take place each year over the next three years, in partnership with 2U, Inc. brand Trilogy Education.
-Together, the University of Birmingham and Trilogy Education have successfully delivered Boot Camps to over 180 people since 2019.
+Eight boot camps will take place each year over the next three years, in partnership with edX.
+Together, the University of Birmingham and edX have successfully delivered Boot Camps to over 180 people since 2019.

 The courses aim to help address the digital skills gap and the gender imbalance by targeting financial support to unemployed and under-employed people, enabling them to enrol in Boot Camps and to progress into highly skilled, digital careers.

 Professor Nicola Wilkin, of the University of Birmingham, said: “Birmingham is quickly becoming a major technology hub attracting businesses from across the country.

 “As a leading higher education institution in the region, we want to ensure those in under-represented groups have a pathway into the lucrative and fulfilling careers made possible by the growing technology sector.